for-mainframe/zowe-enablement-workshop/README.md

 # **Zowe Enablement Workshop**

 ## **Enablement Workshop Agenda**
-The enablement sessions will focus on the following key areas:
+The enablement workshop will focus on the following key areas:

 ---